eryg-kai/Rocket.Chat.Dark/README.md

 2. `npm run deploy`

 ### Custom additions
 Custom styling that can't or shouldn't be in source control goes in `src/custom.styl`.
-If you use this, you'll need to run the build or development steps below and copy `dist/custom.css` to Rocket.Chat instead of `dist/dark.css` (if you run deploy, it will automatically choose the custom file if it exists).
 **`src/custom.styl` should have `@import "dark"` as the first line.**

+If you use this, you'll need to run the build or development steps below and copy `dist/custom.css` to Rocket.Chat instead of `dist/dark.css`.
+If you use deploy instead, it will automatically choose the custom file if it exists.

 For example, I use this to color the names of specific users.
 My `src/custom.styl` looks something like this: